lukasdenfete/DryMartiniMovies/README.md

 dotnet run
 ```

 The Blazor app expects the API to be running on `https://localhost:5185` by default.
-Adjust the BaseAddress in Program.cs in the Web project if needed.
+Adjust the BaseAddress in `appsettings.json` in the Web project if needed.

 Then use the import page to upload your `ratings.csv` file (exported from Letterboxd).
 A sample file is available in `samples/ratings.csv` for testing.